MarceAriel99/greenvesting-web/README.md

 ### Some insight into development

 - As this is my first project using HTML and CSS I started the development using vanilla HTML5 and CSS3.
-Then worked my way around integrating Bootstrap and SASS.
+Then I worked my way around integrating Bootstrap and SASS.
 - I took a desktop-first approach to make the site responsive as it was the most straightforward way when starting.
 However, I'm considering using a mobile-first approach for my next project.

-## ¿Why Greenvesting?
+## Why Greenvesting?

 When I was starting the project I thought that it would be nice to do the webpage about something exciting to me.
 Environmentalism and investing are two concepts that I find interesting, and are often seen as incompatible.
 I think they are not, so I created this fake investing crowdfunding company that accepts small and big investments to be directed to green energy projects.